jagannath09/UCI-HAR-Dataset/CodeBook.md

 ## CodeBook

-This is a code book describes the specs for the "data clean up" project, data sources, variables, and all transformations used to produce the tiny data.
+This code book describes the specs for the "data clean up" project, data sources, variables, and all transformations used to produce the tiny data.

 ### Overview